History of Weston Park Museum

 In 1965 funding for the rebuilding of the art gallery was made available.
 Under direction of Lewis Womersley (also responsible for the Park Hill housing estate), Sheffield City Council architects saw the three galleries that survived the bombing restored to their original design.
 A combined single modern gallery was built to replace the three which had been destroyed.

 Piecemeal alterations took place during the 1970s and 1980s, but by 2003 both the Museum and Gallery were in a poor state, leading to a major £19m refurbishment programme led by Museums Sheffield.
 As a result, the Mappin Art Gallery and City Museum were consolidated into a single entity and reverted to its original, and most well-used, name; Weston Park Museum.

 The renovated museum, which now sits proudly in its namesake park (also restored to former glory in recent years) has retained the best of its existing architecture with additional features to create a building fit for its modern purpose.
 As well as bricks and mortar, many of the much-loved former residents, such as Snowy the Polar Bear, have been kept as part of the new museum.

-As well as the permanent galleries which tell the story of Sheffield from pre-history to the present day, a temporary exhibition space welcomes shows from partners such as the British Museum and the V&A Museum of Childhood.
+As well as the permanent galleries, which span Sheffield's story from pre-history to the present day, a temporary exhibition space presents a wide-ranging exhibition programme and also welcomes shows from partners such as the British Museum and the V&A Museum of Childhood.